mysocketio/docs/index.rst

 Welcome to MySocket's documentation!
 ====================================
 Welcome to the documentation for Mysocket.io, a service that provides you with fast and secure network connectivity whenever you need it, wherever you are.

+Mysocket provides load balancing and secures application traffic at the edge.

 .. note:: This documentation is an open source project.
           We always appreciate your feedback and improvements.